-2. Tuition fee policy
+Tuition fee policy

-Ministers have confirmed that the co-funded fee assumption for adult further education provision remains at 50%.
+The co-funded fee assumption for adult further education provision remains at 50%.
 In line with the majority of other colleges, The Manchester College will increase tuition fees in accordance with the fee assumptions.
-However, fewer learners are assessed as co-funded as more fall into the Advanced Learner Loan category.
+However, fewer learners are assessed as co-funded as more fall into the Advanced Learner Loan category or are employed and eligible for full funding due to low wage.

 Higher Education tuition fees are competitive locally and reviewed annually.
-For 2018/19 entrants, for the second year fees range from £7,000 to £8,900, with the higher rate for the resource intensive subjects.
-The new Teaching Excellence Framework rating of silver supports the College position versus competition favourably.
+For 2019/20 entrants all years' tuition fees range from £7,000 to £8,900, with the higher rate for the resource intensive subjects.
+The Teaching Excellence Framework rating of silver supports the College position versus competition favourably.
 As more fees are payable by loan it is uncertain the impact this will have on learner numbers.